llamaXc/winwing-ufc-addon/README.md

 # Winwing Universal UFC Addon

 ### **Contact Information**
-- Email: preston.meade1@gmail.com
+- Email: papiplanesfly@gmail.com
-- Discord: jerold#7539
+- Discord: papiplanes
-- DCS Forums: prestonflying

 ### About this project
 Hi!
 This is my attempt at getting the **Winwing F18 UFC** to work with other DCS Modules.
 The goal was to create a simple, easily expandable way of sending DCS module information to the **Winwing F18 UFC**.
 The result is an updated Winwing lua folder that just needs to be copied into your Saved Games/DCS/Scripts folder. **See instructions below!**